 A multiple series trust provides a legal framework where a collection of fund companies operates under one umbrella trust with one board of trustees.
 Hundreds of funds—across both traditional mutual funds and ETFs—representing assets in the hundreds of billions use a series trust structure.
-Bringing together fund companies under a series trust shares the cost of administrative, legal counsel and accounting services, insurance coverage and other professional services.
+Bringing together fund companies under a series trust shares the cost of administrative, legal counsel, accounting services, insurance coverage and other professional services.

 Increasing fee pressures, rising distribution costs and regulatory complexity are just a few trends causing asset managers to critically evaluate product structures.
 Converting your mutual fund into a multiple series trust and taking advantage of an established board of trustees and lower expenses can result in significant annual savings to the investment adviser.
 In addition, for many investment advisers, the soft cost savings of better utilizing senior level personnel can be even greater than the value of the hard cost savings to the funds.